Horslips: The Táin

+Later albums

 Dancehall Sweethearts followed in 1974, and also balanced folk with rock.
 Their fourth album, The Unfortunate Cup of Tea, drifted toward pop music and was generally considered less successful.
 RCA ended their funding deal for the group in 1975.
 The group funded their next venture themselves and went back to basics.
 Drive The Cold Winter Away (also 1975) was their most traditional album to date.
 They signed with DJM Records worldwide through A&R man Frank Neilson.
 The Book of Invasions: A Celtic Symphony (1976), like The Táin, was an adaptation of Irish legends built into a complex story.
 It became their only entry in the UK Albums Chart, where it peaked at No. 39 in 1977.

+US and later work

 Ever ambitious, the band now tried to make it in the United States.
 They brought in Jim Slye to become their manager.
 He later sold their publishing rights to William McBurney for £4,000.
 In 1977 they produced Aliens, about the experience of the Irish in nineteenth-century America.
 They toured Britain, Germany, Canada and the United States.
-The night they played the Albert Hall in London was described by one critic as the loudest gig there since Hendrix.
+The night they played the Royal Albert Hall in London was described by one critic as the loudest gig there since Jimi Hendrix.
 The Man Who Built America (1978), produced by Steve Katz of Blood, Sweat and Tears and Blues Project fame, concerned Irish emigration to the US and received considerable airplay but broad approval was missing.
 The heavier sound did bring some acceptance in America but they lost their folk base and their freshness.

 Short Stories, Tall Tales (1979) was their last studio album and was panned by the record company and critics alike.